 Our mission is to manage and secure transportation resources that significantly enhance mobility options, to improve quality of life for the residents and to increase economic viability for the region.

-We envision a region with sufficient and secure funding to support enhanced public transportation options that will ensure accessibility, satisfy the integrated mobility needs of the community, and promote livable, healthy, and sustainable growth.
+We envision a region with sufficient and stable funding to support improved public transit options that will advance equity by increasing accessibility; satisfy the integrated mobility needs of Southeast Michigan communities; and promote livable, healthy, and sustainable growth.

 The Board of Directors is the 10-member body that makes final decisions about the RTA’s operations.
 Most actions that the RTA takes require a board vote, sometimes resulting in an official resolution.
 The Board also represents each of the RTA’s five Member Jurisdictions.